Subset-UCSD/Commit-Challenge-2025/actions.md

 - do another little trolling

 as a result, my actions are:
+- be near a big metalic tower during the time of the storm (so the lightning would get redirected to the metal instead of me)
 - jump backward on timeline to the past
 - update location to my secret basement
 - investigate what Nolan has contacted with the past days to find the methodologies for the plague and the reason behind it
 - brainstorm ideas
 - place a water bucket on top of the next door that nick will walk in the current timeline (reminder that I am in the past timeline).
   - Nick should walk in a door and immediately get showered by an unpredictable water bucket that he in no way can avoid it.
+  - Also, a random witch has casted a curse on Nick so he is really unlucky

 # Nick